Pawooo/Go-Bold.io/README.md

 AKA Go-bold.io (Dota 2 Reference Intended) / hage-maho (禿魔法) / hagemashou (励ましょう) / Project memento 毛根

 My first ever webpage.
 The goal of the project is to showcase what can be done with Lottie and test my knowledge of webdev basics.
+Also it's a great way to demonstrate just how freaking amazing my puns are.

 Everything here is made by me, except for @unsplash images (authors listed at the end of the document):
 Animations were made using After Effects/Bodymovin/Lottie Plugin